sjohner/scsm-repository/scripts/README.md

 ### Check-SCSMNotificationTemplateUsage.ps1
 Checks for a given notification template if it is used in any notification subscription.

+### Delete-PendingActivities
+Deletes all pending activities.
+Be careful!

 ### Get-SCSMReviewActivities.ps1
 Recursively gets all Review Activities which are related to a given WorkItem.